Subhrangsu90/100-Days-of-Code/README.md

 Exciting journey into JavaScript fundamentals! 💻🌐 #100DaysOfCode #JavaScript

+## Day 19: JavaScript Arithmetic & Assignment

+### What I Learned
+- Adding, subtracting, multiplying, and dividing numbers in JavaScript.
+- Incrementing and decrementing numeric values.
+- Working with decimal numbers and performing arithmetic operations.
+- Using compound assignments for augmented addition, subtraction, multiplication, and division.

+### Key Concepts Explored
+- Arithmetic operations for basic calculations.
+- Incrementing and decrementing for value manipulation.
+- Compound assignments for concise code.

+Another step forward in mastering JavaScript essentials! 💻🚀 #100DaysOfCode #JavaScript

 ## Connect with Me

 📫 Feel free to connect with me and share your coding journey!
 Let's inspire and support each other: